 Exit, Pursued by a Bear by E.K.
 Johnston

 After she’s assaulted at cheer camp, Hermione Winters faces a wrenching decision and struggles to regain the control she’s always had.
 A brave and unforgettable story that will inspire readers to rethink how we treat survivors.

 Just Listen by Sarah Dessen

-When a classmate attempts to rape Annabel over the summer, she reacts by isolating herself from everyone – but it’s through building new relationships that she’s finally able to confront what happened.
+When a classmate attempts to assault Annabel over the summer, she reacts by isolating herself from everyone – but it’s through building new relationships that she’s finally able to confront what happened.